kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 categories: journal
 tags: [documentation, sample]
 image: riemannian_manifold.png
-abstract: "Tutorial on the natural parametrization of the exponential-family distributions and how it leads to computationally efficient natural gradient descent in conjugate models."
+abstract: "Tutorial on the natural parameterization of the exponential-family distributions and how it leads to computationally efficient natural gradient descent in conjugate models."
 ---

-## Standard Parametrization
+## Standard parameterization
-The standard parametrization of the Gaussian distribution is given by the following:
+The standard parameterization of the Gaussian distribution is given by the following:

 $$
 p_\theta(x) = \frac{1}{\sqrt{2\pi \sigma^2}} \exp \left\{ -\frac{(x-\mu)^2}{2\sigma^2})  \right\}